space-sunrise/fire-station/README.md

 ╰ 🕯️ Gloom, tension, steel walls — we have put real effort into the horror vibe;

 >🔗 Playable objects implemented: SCP-106, SCP-939, SCP-173, SCP-049, SCP-096, SCP-999! <br>
 >🛡️ Completely new lore-friendly roles.
-Assistants remain on the space station! <br>
+No more Passengers! <br>
 >🗺️ Uses custom maps of SCP facilities on a planet, no space! <br>
 >🔊 Unique audio effect system for immersion into the facility's atmosphere.
 We have echo! <br>
->🩸 No vulpkakin or felinid species; only humans work in the facility! <br>
+>🩸 No vulpkakin or felinid species; only humans, mothpeople, and lizardfolk in the facility!<br>
 >👁️ Blinking system, just like in SCP:CB! <br>
 >🎧 Over 100 ambient tracks replacing the standard ones! <br>